Hip Recall Settlement Funding for Stryker, Wright and Biomet

 Wright Medical Technology Inc. currently faces more than 1,000 lawsuits over their hip implants.
 The majority of the cases have been coordinated for pretrial proceedings in either the LA County Superior Court or the U.S. District Court for the Northern District of Georgia where the multidistrict litigation (MDL) is taking place (MDL No. 2329).
 Bellwether trials are set to begin this year.

-Legal-Bay has been accepting applications on the Wright Profemur and Wright Conserve Hip implant products.
-If you are interested in receiving a cash advance today on your lawsuit or would like a free consultation to determine if you have a valid lawsuit claim against Wright, fill out the application on the upper left side of this page or call Legal-Bay’s toll-free hotline at 866.792.0234 where an experienced hip funding agent can answer all of your questions and/or refer you to a top mass tort litigation law firm.
+If you are interested in receiving a cash advance today on your lawsuit or would like a free consultation to determine if you have a valid lawsuit claim against Wright, fill out the application on the upper left side of this page or call Legal-Bay’s toll-free hotline at 866.792.0234.
+We have an experienced hip funding agents that can answer all of your questions and/or refer you to a top mass tort litigation law firm.

 Biomet Reaches $56MM Settlement over Faulty Hips

 The multidistrict litigation in the U.S. District Court for the Northern District of Indiana began in 2012, and in February of 2014, Reuters News reported a $56 million settlement to its BioMet M2a 38 or M2a Magnum hip replacement system.
-The settlement resulted in an average settlement amount of approximately $200K per hip case that involved revision surgery.
-Legal-Bay is providing settled case funding on these cases that are included in the first settlement wave, and pre-settlement funding on any claims still pending.
+That settlement resulted in an average settlement amount of approximately $200K per hip case that involved revision surgery.

 If you are in need of pre-settlement lawsuit funding on your BioMet case or need to speak to a BioMet law firm in order to be eligible for the above settlement award, feel free to contact Legal-Bay directly by filling out the application on the upper left side of this page or calling Legal-Bay’s toll-free hotline at: 866.792.0234.